How to Crop in a Circle in Photoshop for Beginners

-In today’s tutorial, you will learn how to crop in a circle in Photoshop using the frame tool.
+Learn how to crop in a circle in Photoshop using the Frame Tool.

 Table of contents

-You will see the Width and Height indicator, which should show equal values of pixels.
+You will see the Width and Height indicators, which should show equal values of pixels.

-You can hold the Spacebar key as you are creating the frame to reposition it around the image.
+You can hold the Spacebar key while creating the frame to reposition it around the image.

-When you are happy with the framing of the photo, release your mouse to show the elliptical frame.
+When you are happy with the photo’s framing, release your mouse to show the elliptical frame.